clusterlink-net/clusterlink/CONTRIBUTING.md

 * Assign the pull request to that person, using the “Assignees” list.
 * Write a comment in the conversation in the GitHub pull request.

+#### PR Approval

-1. When a pull request has been approved, the reviewer will squash and merge your commits.
+When a pull request has been approved, the reviewer will squash and merge your commits.
 If you prefer to rebase your own commits, at any time leave a comment on the pull request to let them know that.

+#### PR Merge and Close

-1. At this point your changes are available to be included in the next release of ClusterLink!
+At this point your changes are available to be included in the next release of ClusterLink!
 After your first pull request is merged, you will be invited to the Contributors team (TODO create Github team) which you may choose to accept (or not).
  Joining the team lets you have issues in GitHub assigned to you.